> Louis Killen > Songs > When Fortune Turns the Wheel

 A Scottish drinking song learnt from the singing of Louis Killen, who collected it from Alan Rogerson, in 1959.
 Alan is a shepherd who lives in the Wooler area of Northumberland.
 The song appears in print in Gavin Greig’s Scottish collection, Folk-Song of the North-East (1907-11, reprinted 1963).

 Louis Killen recorded When Fortune Turns the Wheel in winter 1977 at the Eldron Fennig Folk Museum of American Ephemera for his album Old Songs, Old Friends.
 He also sang it live at the Fife Traditional Singing Festival, Collessie, Fife in May 2005.
 This recording was included in 2006 on the festival’s CD For Friendship and for Harmony (Old Songs & Bothy Ballads Vol. 2).
-He commented in his album’s sleeve notes:
+And he sang it at the Bridge Folk Club’s fiftieth birthday party; the party’s recording was released in 2008 on the club‘s CD 50 Years of Folk Music in Newcastle.
+Louis Killen noted on the first album:

 … And it was with Brian [Ballinger], and his 50-60 lb “portable” tape recorder (well, it could be carried—in a bus!) that I collected from Alan Rogerson, of Common Burn farm, near Wooler, Northumberland, a song with which I’ve had a love affair since 1958—When Fortune Turns the Wheel.

 Bill Price sang Fortune’s Wheel in 1978 on his Autogram album I Sing As I Please.
-He commented:
+He noted:

 A Scottish exile ballad learned from Louis Killen some years ago.

 Ray Fisher sang When Fortune Turns the Wheel in 1982 on her Folk-Legacy album Willie’s Lady.
-She commented in the accompanying booklet:
+She noted:

 I first heard Louis Killen, of Gateshead, Co.
 Durham, sing this song.
 His version had come from Alan Rogerson of Northumberland and had a “south of the border” flavour.
 I subsequently gleaned the Scottish text from Greig’s Folk-Song of the North-East which was remarkably similar in tune and content, but varied only in local references, i.e. place names etc. This is one of the great parting songs.